 - ED1323 Curriculum-Based Physical Activities 2 (Badminton, Rounders/Cricket, Combat)

 - ED1325 Curriculum and Pedagogical Coherence in Junior Cycles

 - AN1063 Anatomy of Exercise

-One Arts subject (15 credits) from the following: English, French, (a student will not normally be allowed to select French unless (s)he has attained a pass standard in French in the Leaving Certificate Examination [or equivilant]), Gaeilge/ Irish, History and Mathematics.
+One Arts subject (15 credits) from the following: English, French, (a student will not normally be allowed to select French unless they have attained a pass standard in French in the Leaving Certificate examination [or equivalent]), Gaeilge/ Irish, History and Mathematics.

 - Exercise Prescription

 - Practical Areas

 Arts subject continued from Year 1

 Practical modules include dance, gymnastics, G.A.A., and rugby.
 Students will also complete their second placement in a school setting where they will observe, plan and teach physical education, under the guidance of a mentor (co-operating teacher).